AliMehraji/Documents/posts/securing-node-exporter-metrics.md

 date: '2025-03-08T19:36:55Z'
 ---

-_there’s a need to scrape metrics from nodes outside of a Kubernetes cluster using Node Exporter.
-But what happens if these nodes are exposed to the internet?
+_There’s a need to scrape metrics from nodes outside of a Kubernetes cluster using Node Exporter.
+But what if these nodes are exposed to the internet?
 In such cases, it’s crucial to implement both encryption and authentication to secure the communication._

 **Steps to Secure and Scrape Node Exporter Metrics**